weierophinney/apigility-3hr-tutorial/exercise3/README.md

 # Exercise 2: Books service

-Starting with the code in /exercise2, add an API called Library and a RESTful service on the endpoint /books that lists all the books.
+Starting with the code in /exercise2, add a REST service called Books to the Bookshelf API on the endpoint /books that lists all the books.

 ## Things to note: